Helping you free your child of an eating disorder

 Progressing through school

-In Chapter 6 I outlined how you can set up flexible levels of support with your school, particularly around meals.
+In Chapter 6 I described flexible levels of support at school, particularly around meals.
 Another layer you may need to navigate is the school's approach to weight bias, ‘healthy eating’ and exercise.
-Many clinicians and parents will tell you that health promotion messages are a top precipitating factor for a child’s eating disorder.
+Many clinicians and parents will tell you that health promotion messages are a top precipitating factor for a child’s eating disorder

-How can you protect your child from further harmful messenging?
+How can you protect your child from further harmful messages?
 And can you help them build resilience for body-shaming culture general?

 ‘Health promotion’ in school